 - 1. Personal Counseling: Completion of 20 hours of personal counseling with a licensed mental health professional, up to 10 hours may be marriage, couple, or family. (as of Fall 2004) - 2.
 Group Counseling: Completion of 10 hours of group counseling with a program approved therapy/growth group, led by a professional therapist, and focusing on your own process and personal/emotional growth. (as of Fall 2019) - 3.
 CPCE: Passing score documented on the Counselor Preparation Comprehensive Exam. (as of Fall, 2017) - 4.
 Integrative Paper: Completion of the Comprehensive Clinical Integrative Paper. - 5.
-Internship Hours: Completion of a minimum of 280 (including a minimum of 40 in Practicum and a minimum of 240 in Internship) direct client contact hours and a minimum of 700 total hours (including 100 in Practicum.) - 6.
+Internship Hours: Completion of a minimum of 280 (including 40 in Practicum) direct client contact hours and a minimum of 700 total hours (including 100 in Practicum.) - 6.
 Experience in group facilitation during the internship is also required and must be documented on client contact hours forms.